Greetings from the Friends of Shockoe Hill Cemetery!

 Jim takes great pride in assisting the Friends of Shockoe Hill Cemetery board, and is working diligently to make Shockoe Hill an active cemetery once again.

 A Shockoe Hill descendant and former Friends of Shockoe Hill Cemetery board member, Kristina Leverty assists with various research and other Cemetery projects.

-She recently oversaw the completion of a searchable database of all the Cemetery's interment records, the first such resource available.
+She recently oversaw the completion of the first draft of a searchable database with all the Cemetery's interment records, the first such resource created.